-Every six months, you should be in the hygienist’s chair, getting your teeth scraped free of plaque and tartar and undergoing a quick but thorough exam to identify any oral health problems, from cavities to cracks to gum disease to oral cancer.
+Every six months, you should get dental cleanings and check ups, getting your teeth scraped free of plaque and tartar and undergoing a quick but thorough exam to identify any oral health problems, from cavities to cracks to gum disease to oral cancer.

 If dental anxiety keeps you away from the dentist, you can develop dental complications that will, eventually, require major dental intervention.
 Instead of spending half an hour getting your teeth cleaned, you’ll spend significantly more time and expense getting necessary repairs to restore your oral health.

-At Dentistry For Life we the Premiere Dental Office to offer all dental procedures under sedation. are both mild and moderate types of sedation dentistry:
+At Dentistry For Life we strive to provide you with the best sedation dentistry Philadelphia has to offer.
+We offer both mild and moderate types of sedation dentistry:

 Laughing gas is a mild sedation that completely relaxes patients but still allows them to respond to the dentist.
 A small mask is placed over the nose so the gas – the calming effects of which kick in very quickly – can be inhaled the entire time we are taking care of your teeth.
 Laughing gas creates a euphoric feeling while also minimizing discomfort.
 When the mask is removed, the laughing gas wears off quickly.